AgentGA: Evolving Code Solutions in Agent-Seed Space: Experiments

 \paragraph{Benchmark.} We evaluate on \textbf{Weco-Kaggle Lite}~\citep{jiang_aide_2025}, a 16-competition benchmark of Kaggle tabular machine learning tasks.
 It was introduced by AIDE and enables direct comparison against human Kaggle leaderboards across regression and classification problems.
 The suite spans datasets from 193.8\,kB to 1.7\,GB and competitions with 1,174 to 4,978 teams; Appendix~\ref{app:benchmarks} lists the full benchmark.

 \paragraph{Evaluation Protocol.} Following AIDE, the best archived workflow is retrained on full training data and ensembled across seeds to generate Kaggle submissions~\citep{jiang_aide_2025}.
-Local multi-split holdout scores are used only to choose among candidate submissions before submission, whereas every reported benchmark number is the score and rank returned by Kaggle on the private leaderboard, i.e., the competition's hidden test set.
+Local multi-split holdout scores are used only to choose which candidate to submit, whereas every reported benchmark number is the score and rank returned by Kaggle on the private leaderboard, i.e., the competition's hidden test set.
 We report \emph{Exceeds \% of Human} = $100(1-q)$, where $q$ is the score quantile on the Kaggle private leaderboard, and average this quantity across the evaluated competitions.
+Because this metric is rank-based, small absolute score differences can produce large rank changes when many teams are clustered; cross-paper comparisons should therefore be interpreted cautiously when underlying models or compute budgets differ (Appendix~\ref{app:threats-metric}).

 \paragraph{Baselines.} Our primary direct comparator is \textbf{AIDE}~\citep{jiang_aide_2025}, which defines the benchmark and reports competition-level leaderboard references.
-This is the closest matched baseline because both systems target Kaggle-style ML engineering on the same tasks, but AIDE searches over code artifacts whereas \method{} searches over autonomous agent seeds.
+This is the closest matched baseline because both systems target Kaggle-style ML engineering problems, but AIDE searches over code artifacts whereas \method{} searches over autonomous agent seeds.

-\textbf{Leaderboard context.} Because \emph{Exceeds \%} is rank-based, small absolute score differences can yield large rank changes when many teams are clustered; cross-paper comparisons should therefore be interpreted cautiously when underlying models or compute budgets differ.